-Lactate oxidase converts lactate to pyruvate and hydrogen peroxide.
-In the presence of peroxidase, hydrogen peroxide combines with chromogen precursors to produce a purple The color intensity is molecule. proportional to the amount of lactate in the sample being analysed.
+The lactate is changed into pyruvate and hydrogen peroxide by lactate oxidase.
+The hydrogen peroxide reacts in the presence of peroxidase with chromogen precursors giving a purple compound.
+The intensity of the color is proportional to concentration of lactate in the tested sample.
 The DXC-800 Automated Chemistry Analyser (Beckman Coulter) was used for lactate assays.